laserengineer/laserengineer.github.io/_posts/2021-05-18-Actor-Model-Learn-12.md

 ### 4. Actor works best when the MHL has to wait
 * MSG processing time << Time between msg
 * MHL should handle every message "instantly"
-** Do not use it as a job queue
+* Do not use it as a job queue
-** Priority messages are unnecessary
+* Priority messages are unnecessary
-** Use the *Helper Loop* as Job Processor
+* Use the *Helper Loop* as Job Processor
-** The MHL is only for *Message handling*, the slow process/work should be handled by Helper Loop.
+* The MHL is only for *Message handling*, the slow process/work should be handled by Helper Loop.
 MHL is the actor's brain (commander), helper loops and sub actors are the arms and legs doing the heavy lifting.
+* Do not try to do much in your MHL, delegate to sub actors and helper Loops

+## Actor Framework Features

+* Uses inversion of Control to guarantee safe execution
+* Priority Queues for inter - actor communication
+** Actor's address is its queue refnum
+* MHL provided by the framework
+* Actors are launched dynamically
+* Actors are multi-instanced